International Color Time

 The Official International Color Time Poem

-I wrote this as part of my Poem of the Week series, some years ago when I was first postulating International Color Time.
+I wrote this as part of my Poem of the Week series, some years ago (it was April 2007) when I was first postulating International Color Time.

 Love on International Color Time